Website accessibility statement

 Preparation of this accessibility statement

 This statement was prepared and published on 23 February 2023.
-It was reviewed on 23 March 2023 to reflect a further delay to the new cookie-control being implemented.
-This is now expected to be complete by 31 March 2023.
+It was reviewed and updated on 30 April 2023 to reflect a review undertaken to assess published PDFs and word documents to ensure accessibility.

 This website was last tested on 23 February 2023 by Government Digital Service – an earlier test was conducted by the GDS in September 2022.
 They have published information about how they sample and choose pages for simplified testing.